aio-libs/yarl/docs/api.rst

 .. method:: URL.with_password(password)

-   Return a new URL with *password* replaced, autoencode *password* if needed.
+   Return a new URL with *password* replaced, auto-encode *password* if needed.

    Clear password if ``None`` is passed.